AlexYegupov/vite-ssr-demo/demos/f--cloudflare--rr-hono/docs/frontend-rules.md

 - **PROHIBITED**: NEVER use inline style attributes except in extreme cases
 - **CONDITIONAL**: Only when CSS styling cannot override antd styling, use :global selectors to target Ant Design component's internal elements
 - **MANDATORY**: ALWAYS use CSS variables for colors, spacing, etc.
+- **MANDATORY**: use camelCase for CSS classnames
+  Why: to make easy jump to sourse.
+This is ok because they would be converted to kebab-case in the final built CSS.

 ## React requirements